 In addition, you want to be wary of scammers.
 If a contractor asks for a full payment up-front, chances are they are not certified and do not have the right tools and equipment needed to get the job done efficiently.
 Also, no work should be done until the damage claim is approved and funded.

 When it comes to roof repairs, insurance claims can be either partial or can cover matching issues.
 The loss in the durability and longevity of the roof may make your home or property unsafe to live in.
 Thus, a homeowner’s insurance, if it is covered for roof damage due to weather-related incidents, will cover the roof repair cost, even if it has had partial damage incurred to it.

 In addition, the insurance company may also cover the roof repair in case of matching issues and material unavailability.
 Here an entire roof replacement may be needed to ensure secondary damage is mitigated.

 Once the repair and restoration process has been completed, your professional storm damage contractor will provide your insurance provider with the necessary documents to have the final payments released and the settlement of the claim completed and closed out.
 The time taken for this often depends on the severity of the damage and the time taken for repair.

 Storms can be destructive and create havoc.
 However, what matters is how promptly and efficiently you act once it has died down.
-And calling up your preferred local storm damage contractorto confirm damages is the first thing that should come to your mind.
+Calling up your preferred local storm damage contractorto confirm damages is the first thing that should come to your mind.
 They will help document all the damage that has taken place and ensure that your insurance company provides the needed funds to put your property back in pre-storm condition.